GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Discussion

 \section{Discussion}

-We presented \graphmix, a simple and efficient regularized training scheme for GNNs. \graphmix is a general scheme that can be applied to any GNN that uses a parameterized transformation on the feature vector of the graph nodes.
-Through extensive experiments, we demonstrated state-of-the-art performances or close to state-of-the-art performance using \graphmix on various benchmark datasets, more importantly, GraphMix improves test accuracy over vanilla GNN across all the datasets, even without doing any extensive hyperparameter search.
+We presented \graphmixns, a simple and efficient regularizer for semi-supervised node classification using graph neural networks.
+Through extensive experiments, we demonstrated state-of-the-art performances using \graphmix on various benchmark datasets.
+We also presented a theoritical analysis to compare generalization bounds of \graphmix vs the underlying GNNs.
+Further, we conduct a systematic ablation study to understand the effect of different components in the performance of \graphmixns.
 The strong empirical results of \graphmix suggest that in parallel to designing new architectures, exploring better regularization for graph-structured data is a promising avenue for research.
-A future research direction is to jointly model the node features and edges of the graph, which can be further used for generating the synthetic interpolated nodes and their corresponding connectivity to the other nodes in the graph.
-This will alleviate the need to train the auxiliary FCN in \graphmix .
+A future research direction is to jointly model the node features and edges of the graph such that it can be further used for generating the synthetic interpolated nodes and their corresponding connectivity to the other nodes in the graph.
+This will alleviate the need to train the auxiliary FCN in \graphmixns .